andygodish/wikijs-storage/tls/creating-certificates.md

 Important players:
 - the CA and its key
-- the CSR as your input
+- the CSR as your input + configuration

+The CAcreateserial parameter creates an incrementing serial number - this is important when generating multiple certificates.

 ```
 openssl x509 -req -sha256 -days 365 -in cert.csr -CA ca.pem -CAkey ca-key.pem -out cert.pem -extfile extfile.cnf -CAcreateserial
 ```